alexbarton/ax-zsh/plugins/ssh-pageant/README.md

 ## ssh-pageant.zshrc

-Integrate *ssh-pageant*, an SSH agent for Cygwin/MSYS to PuTTY's Pageant.
+Integrate *ssh-pageant*, an SSH agent for Cygwin/MSYS, that links to PuTTY's Pageant daemon.